Boris Palmer: Immigration

 In late 2015, Palmer was heavily criticized by other members of the Green Party, as well as by the party's youth organization, for his relatively right-wing positions on refugee immigration.
 In August 2017, some weeks before the German federal election, Palmer published the book "We cannot help everyone", Wir können nicht allen helfen.

-COViD-19
+COVID-19

 On 5 May 2020, The New York Times reported that "Boris Palmer, the mayor of Tübingen, in the country's southwest, suggested that reviving the economy mattered more than the lives of potential coronavirus victims, whom he characterized as old and unwell.
-“Let me be blunt: In Germany, we might be saving people who would be dead in half a year anyway,” he said in a TV interview last Tuesday."
+'Let me be blunt: In Germany, we might be saving people who would be dead in half a year anyway,' he said in a TV interview last Tuesday."

 Opinion poll

 Palmer's candidacy in 2022 is based, among other things, on a survey in Tübingen, according to which the citizens want him back as mayor.
 The survey was carried out among 500 people from Tübingen in October 2021, shortly after the federal elections.
 Various topics were queried in it, the question about Palmer was only one.

-In February 2022, Palmer admitted to DLF that he commissioned the survey at the time. he also paid for them himself, he said.
+In February 2022, Palmer admitted to DLF that he had commissioned and paid for the survey at the time.